-We spoke to the Internationalist Commune of Rojava “The struggle for life” in the heart of the Syrian Kurdistan.
+We spoke to the Internationalist Commune of Rojava about“the struggle for life” in the heart of Syrian Kurdistan.

 The land is dry.
 Temperatures reach 40ªC (104,ºF) and it’s not even July.
 A small town with three houses, all of them built following the local traditional way in this region – adobe and stone.